Reporting back from Sri Lanka

 After wandering past a row of tailors’ shops, we then tucked into manioc chips, masala dhosa (chickpea pancakes with spiced potatoes) before finishing off with buffalo curd doused with treacle — which tastes far better than it sounds.

 You can also take an evening food walk in Kandy for the chance to sample kottu.
-This is a dish that uses up leftovers: it often involves shredded roti, stir-fried vegetables, chilli and leftover cooked meat, all mixed with an egg.
+This is a dish that uses up leftovers: it often involves shredded roti, stir-fried vegetables, chili and leftover cooked meat, all mixed with an egg.
 I can also recommend the egg hoppers: bowl-shaped rice-flour pancakes with an egg cracked in the bottom and usually eaten for breakfast.

 More chances to meet people and explore Sri Lankan culture